rschristopher/ischristtrue.com/src/modern-views/free-will.md

 The Pelagian view
  was deemed heretic
  (see Canon V from the [Council of 418](https://en.m.wikipedia.org/wiki/Councils_of_Carthage)).
-However, the debate continued afterwards into various [semi-Pelagian](https://en.wikipedia.org/wiki/Semi-Pelagianism) views.
+However, the debate continued afterwards in a reactionary cycle producing various [semi-Pelagian](https://en.wikipedia.org/wiki/Semi-Pelagianism) views.

 From these ongoing free will debates,